 You can model the solubility of supercritical gases using Henry's law.
-Henry coefficients are available in the Aspen Physical Property System databanks for many solutes with water and other solvents (see Physical Property Data, Chapter 1).
+Henry coefficients are available in the Aspen Physical Property System databanks for many solutes with water and other solvents (see Henry's Law Constants in Physical Property Data).